Preetnagda/mcp-lab/README.md

 3. Messages stream through `/api/chat`, which limits tool-chaining to five steps per request (`stepCountIs(5)`).
 Tool definitions call back into `McpConnectionManager.callTool` using the saved server headers.
 4. The chat UI shows all assistant/user messages, and it disables send while a response is pending to prevent duplicate tool executions.

+### 5. OAuth Connection Flow
+1. If an MCP server requires authentication (401 response) and supports Dynamic Client Registration (RFC 7591), the system initiates an OAuth 2.0 Authorization Code flow with PKCE.
+2. You are redirected to the provider's login page to authorize the application.
+3. Upon success, you are redirected back to the dashboard (`/api/auth/mcp/callback`), where the access token is securely encrypted and stored.
+4. The dashboard automatically reconnects (`auto_connect=true`), now using the stored token for all subsequent requests.

 ## API Routes
 - `GET/POST /api/mcp-servers` – list or create MCP servers for the authenticated user.
 - `GET/PUT/DELETE /api/mcp-servers/[id]` – fetch, update, or remove a single server (authorization enforced per user).